 Exertion and moisture isn’t just about pace, and other factors are amplified in winter when the equilibrium is more delicate.
 Pay attention to gradients, speed and windchill, sunlight and shade, cold sinks at the bottom of valleys, and time of day; all of which will affect your body temperature.
 Anticipate and adjust your exertion and layering appropriately.

 5. Protect Extremities

 Fingers and toes are vulnerable to cold with little blood flow.
 Prevent the worst by wearing ‘two-fingered’ mitts, woollen socks and neoprene overboots.
 If it’s really Arctic, wear plastic bags between liner socks and thick socks (I’m not joking), and consider ‘pogies’ for your handlebars.
 Your ears and neck are superconductors, so wear a beanie and a neck gaiter.
-And don’t forget that ‘other’ extremity – a spare glove or sock works well…
+Male riders shouldn’t forget that ‘other’ extremity – a spare glove or sock works well…

 6. Winterize Your Bike